ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week3/index.md

 value, `456` is a value, `new URI("http://...")` is a value, and so on.)

 ### Part 2

-Using the command line, show with `ls` and take screenshots of:
+Include a screenshot for each of the following:

-- The absolute path to the _private_ key for your SSH key for logging into `ieng6` (on your computer, an EdStem workspace, or on the home directory of the lab computer)
+1. On the command line of **your computer**, run `ls` with the **absolute path** to the _private_ key for your SSH key for logging into `ieng6`.
-- The absolute path to the _public_ key for your SSH key for logging into `ieng6` (this is the one you copied to your account on `ieng6`, so it should be a path on `ieng6`'s file system)
+2. On the command line of the **ieng6 machine**, run `ls` with the **absolute path** to the _public_ key for your SSH key for logging into
+  `ieng6` (this is the one you copied to your account on `ieng6` using `ssh-copy-id`, so it should be a path on `ieng6`'s file system).
-- A terminal interaction where you log into your `ieng6` account *without* being asked for a password.
+3. A terminal interaction where you log into your `ieng6` account *without* being asked for a password.

 ### Part 3

-In a couple of sentences, describe something you learned from lab in week 2 or 3 that you didn't know before. -->
+In 2-3 sentences, describe something you learned from lab in week 2 or 3 that you didn't know before.